OP City: Preview

 Ethereum Scalability

-Ethereum operates as a state transition system, where transactions modify the global state of accounts and balances, powered by the Ethereum Virtual Machine (EVM), a versatile programming environment for executing complex smart contracts and dApps[1].
-Smart contracts are Ethereum's standout feature.
-These self-executing agreements, encoded on the blockchain, enable automated and trustless interactions.
-They are widely used for custom tokens, financial products, Decentralized Autonomous Organizations (DAOs), file storage solutions, and more, with the blockchain's immutability and irreversibility ensuring these contracts operate with high integrity, resiliency, and transparency[2].
-However, Ethereum faces the “blockchain trilemma”.
-This challenge involves simultaneously achieving scalability, decentralization, and security, but enhancing one aspect often compromises the others.
-Transactions per second (TPS) measure scalability, decentralization distributes control across the network, preventing censorship and manipulation, and security focuses on attack resistance[3].
+Ethereum functions as a state transition system, where transactions modify the global state of accounts and balances.
+This is driven by the Ethereum Virtual Machine (EVM), a flexible programming environment designed to execute smart contracts and complex dApps[1].
+Smart contracts, a key feature of Ethereum, are self-executing agreements recorded on the blockchain that enable automated and trustless interactions.
+These contracts are widely used in cases such as custom tokens, financial products, Decentralized Autonomous Organizations (DAOs), and file storage solutions, among others.
+The immutability and irreversibility of blockchain ensure that these contracts function with high integrity, resilience, and transparency[2].

 Blockchain trilemma